finbourne/lusid-sdk-java-preview/sdk/docs/CustomEntityDefinitionsApi.md

 # **getDefinition**
 > CustomEntityDefinition getDefinition(entityType, asAt)

-[EXPERIMENTAL] GetDefinition: Get a custom entityType definition.
+[EXPERIMENTAL] GetDefinition: Get a Custom Entity type definition.

-Retrieve a CustomEntityDefinition by a specific EntityType at a point in AsAt time
+Retrieve a CustomEntityDefinition by a specific entityType at a point in AsAt time

 ### Example
 ```java